 Total selling, general and administrative expense decreased by \$448 million, or 21%, to \$1,721 million for the fiscal year ended September 30, 2021 from \$2,169 million for the fiscal year ended September 30, 2020.
 Expressed as a percentage of revenues, selling, general and administrative expenses decreased to 32% for the fiscal year ended September 30, 2021 from 49% for the fiscal year ended September 30, 2020.
-This is primarily due to lower non-cash stock-based compensation and other related expenses of \$560 million, the prior-year management agreement termination fee and IPO related expenses, selling, general and administrative expense as a percentage of revenues decreased to 32% for the fiscal year ended September 30, 2021 from 49% to the related expenses, the prior-year management agreement termination fee and IPO related expenses, selling, general and administrative expense as a percentage of revenues decreased to 32% for the fiscal year ended September 30, 2020.
+This is primarily due to lower non-cash stock-based compensation and other related expenses of \$560 million, the prior-year management agreement termination fee and IPO related expenses totaling \$89 million.
+Excluding non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses, selling, general and administrative expense as a percentage of revenues decreased to 32% for the fiscal year ended September 30, 2021 from 33% for the fiscal year ended September 30, 2020.

 General and administrative expenses decreased by \$564 million, or 39%, to \$870 million for the fiscal year ended September 30, 2021 from \$1,434 million for the fiscal year ended September 30, 2020.
 The decrease in general and administrative expense was primarily due to lower expense associated with non-cash stock-based compensation and other related expenses of \$560 million, the prior-year management agreement termination fee and IPO related expenses totaling \$89 million and credit loss reserve reversal, partially offset by increased employee related costs including restructuring.
-Expressed as a percentage of revenue, general and administrative expense decreased to 16% for the fiscal year ended September 30, 2020.
-Excluding non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses, general and administrative expense as a percentage of revenue decreased to 16% for the fiscal year ended September 30, 2020.
-Excluding non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses, general and administrative expense as a percentage of revenue decreased to 16% for the fiscal year ended September 30, 2020.
+Expressed as a percentage of revenue, general and administrative expense decreased to 16% for the fiscal year ended September 30, 2021 from 32% for the fiscal year ended September 30, 2020.
 Excluding non-cash stock-based compensation and other related expenses, the prior-year management agreement termination fee and IPO related expenses, general and administrative expense as a percentage of revenue decreased to 16% for the fiscal year ended September 30, 2021 from 17% for the fiscal year ended September 30, 2020.